Khao Yai National Park Nakhon Ratchasima Province, Thailand Travel Guide

 Their calls echo through the trees, a common sight and sound.

-Elusive but present, increasing the park's mystique.
+Elusive but present, adding to the park's mystique.

 Frequently observed, especially in open areas.